ussmario/cypress-test/README.md

 open package.json and modify test script  to read "cypress open" now running npm test will shortcut the command npx cypress open

+npm install --save-dev @testing-library/react installs react testing library as a dev dependency in the project

 A solid test generally covers 3 phases: